 How We Work

-Our vision is that young people should be given every opportunity for character development; we believe that building capacity within a school is as important as introducing external programmes.
+Our vision is that young people should be given every opportunity for character development; we believe that building capacity within schools and communities is as important as introducing external programmes.

 We help schools to install capacity by:

-- Reviewing a school’s current curricular, co-curricular and extra-curricular provision, providing professional insights and highlighting different opportunities and savings to allow the school to create a comprehensive programme of character development activities that meet Ofsted criteria.
+- Reviewing a school or community's current curricular, co-curricular and extra-curricular provision, providing professional insights and highlighting different opportunities and savings to allow the school or community to create a comprehensive programme of character development activities that meet Ofsted criteria.

-- Promoting the benefits of character development activities in schools to students, parents/carers and teachers.
+- Promoting the benefits of character development activities in schools and communities to students, young people, parents/carers and teachers.

-- Supplying evidence of tangible outcomes and lasting impact which the school can learn from and which will allow them to take responsibility for delivering structured character development programmes going forward.
+- Supplying evidence of tangible outcomes and lasting impact which the school or community can learn from and which will allow them to take responsibility for delivering structured character development programmes going forward.

-- Awarding grants to organisations (schools, academy trusts, other educational bodies) that have applied to, or have been working in partnership with, the Trust.
-These grants may be in the form of: a bursary to the organisation to enhance its existing character development provision, or direct funding to cover costs for a specific character development project.
+- Awarding grants to organisations (schools, academy trusts, other educational bodies) and communities that have applied to, or have been working in partnership with, the Trust.
+These grants may be in the form of a bursary to the organisation to enhance its existing character development provision or direct funding to cover costs for a specific character development project.

 We believe that a comprehensive programme of character development will typically include a blend of outdoor education, role model presentations, pupil to pupil supervision, curriculum trips, cultural tours, sports fixtures, enterprise training, careers talks, music camps and personal development expeditions overseas.